-1A.
-Introductory Chemistry (5) f.w.
+- 1A.
+Introductory Chemistry (5) f,w.
 A course designed for Arts and Science students who wish to meet the physical science requirement.
 No credit will be allowed students who later register for credit in Chemistry 1.
 Text to be announced.
-Four lecture-recitation periods and one two-hour laboratory.

-1. Elementary Inorganic Chemistry (5) f.w.
+Four lecture-recitation periods and one two-hour laboratory. - 1.
+Elementary Inorganic Chemistry (5) f.w.
 An introductory course dealing with the fundamental principles of Chemistry, problems, relation of Chemistry to daily life, and to industrial processes.
 Three recitations a week and two double laboratory periods.
 Text: Textbook of Chemistry (2nd Ed.), Mack, Garrett, Haskim and Verhock.
-Laboratory Manual: Chemistry for the Laboratory (2nd Ed.), Garrett, Haskim, Rubin, Verhock.

-2. Inorganic Chemistry (3) f,w.
+Laboratory Manual: Chemistry for the Laboratory (2nd Ed.), Garrett, Haskim, Rubin, Verhock. - 2.
+Inorganic Chemistry (3) f.w.
 Pre-requisite, Chemistry 1 with a grade of "C" or better.
 Continuation of Chemistry 1 includes a study of some important metals and nonmetals with special attention to the reaction problems and theories in Analytical Chemistry.
 Some time is devoted to radioactive isotopes and Organic Chemistry.
 Textbook: same as Chemistry 1.
-Three lecture-recitations per week.

-3. Qualitative Analysis (3) f.w.
+Three lecture-recitations per week. - 3.
+Qualitative Analysis (3) f,w.
 Pre-requisite, must be accompanied by Chemistry 2.
 Separation and identification of some of the more common anions and cations.
 Application of the theories of chemical equilibrium.
-Laboratory six hours per week.

-4. Survey Course in Chemistry (4)f.
+Laboratory six hours per week. - 4.
+Survey Course in Chemistry (4)f.
 Developed for students of nursing.
 Includes eight weeks of inorganic chemistry, with five each of organic and biochemistry.
 Provides an excellent background in chemistry to aid in the understanding of subsequent courses in nursing.
 Four hours of lecture and one hour of laboratory per week.
-Text: Fundamentals of Chemistry, Routh.
-Laboratory Manual: Laboratory Manual of Chemistry, Routh.
+Text: Textbook of Chemistry, Goostrag and Schwenck.
+Laboratory Manual by Goostrag and Schwenck.

-5. Quantitative Analysis (5)f.
-Pre-requisite, Chemistry 2.
+- 5. Quantitative Analysis (5)f.
+Pre-requisite, Chemistry 2 and 3.
 This course deals with the fundamental principles, methods, procedures, and techniques of gravimetric and volumetric analysis.
 Two lectures and three two-hour laboratory periods a week.
 Five hours.
 Text: Quantitative Analysis, Sawyers, Pierce, and Haenisch.
-(4th Ed.)

-6. Organic Chemistry (5)w.
+(4th Ed.) - 6.
+Organic Chemistry (5)w.
 A course in the fundamentals and reaction of Organic Compounds of both the aliphatic and aromatic series.
 Designed primarily for pre-dental, pre-medic, agriculture, home economics, and medical technician students.
 Pre-requisite Chemistry 2, under some condition, Chemistry 1.
 Laboratory four hours per week.
 Text: A Short Course in Organic Chemistry, Hart and Schuetz (Revised Ed.)
-Laboratory Manual: Laboratory Manual for a Short Course in Organic Chemistry, Campaigne, Hart, Schuetz (Revised Ed.) quality of training, as shown by high school records and college aptitude tests.
-Those whose records are low may be required to take a special course meeting five days a week for three hours credit.
+Laboratory Manual: Laboratory Manual for a Short Course in Organic Chemistry, Campaigne, Hart, Schuetz (Revised Ed.)